 I grew up in St. Louis.
 You’d think I’d be used to it by now.
+St. Louis Language and Lingo.
 The quirky pronunciations that only St. Louis has for words that stem from other languages.
 I took five years of French, and while I cannot speak fluently (use it or lose it is totally true), I can pronounce the language still very well.
 That’s why some of these just make me cringe.
-Like, close my eyes and take deep breaths, cringe.\
+Like, close my eyes and take deep breaths, cringe.

 But with that said, I love St. Louis and it’s quirkiness.
 And I thought I’d share the humor with you today.